Last Updated on 03/04/2026

 For instance:

-- A link originating from a digital marketing website, particularly one focusing on SEO, directed to my website would register a high relevancy score.
+- A link originating from a digital marketing website, particularly one focused on SEO, pointing to my website would yield a high relevancy score.

 - Conversely, a link from a website primarily selling dog collars to my website would lack comparable relevance.